SpaceSUITE-ReactiveResponseCourses/Image-Processing-Course-for-Building-Management---Spain/README.md

 For the upcoming hand-on courses, the following need to be pre-installed in your computer.

+It is important to have these installed before the courses.

+Please contact us if you encounter a problem or need some assistance.

 1. QGIS
    - For this course we will work wth QGIS 3.28 'Firenze' LTR(Long Term Release).
 This is a few versions behind the latest version, but because of the compatibility of the plugins we will use, this version is ideal for the course.
    - You can find the installation guide for this here: [QGIS installation](https://github.com/SpaceSUITE-ReactiveResponseCourses/Image-Processing-Course-for-Building-Management---Spain/blob/main/installation%20guides/QGIS%20installation.md)